aghosn/aghosn.github.io/_projects/gdb.md

 #### File-backed Guest Memory

-QEMU allows the creation of memory-backend-files that contain the guest's memory.
+QEMU allows the creation of memory-backed-files that contain the guest's memory.
 To create a guest with `6G` of memory whose default RAM is back by the file `/tmp/tyche`, we simply need the following arguments when invoking QEMU:

 ```